 Dew-retting and enzyme-retting are the more eco-friendly ways to farm linen.
-These two ways can be carried out on rough terrain that’s unsuitable for food production.
+These two ways can be carried out on rough terrain unsuitable for food production.
 Therefore, there’s no risk of harming the food we eat with different chemicals that could be potentially dangerous.

-The process is reduces pollution and water contamination due to removing the chemicals and pesticides from the growing process.
+The process reduces pollution and water contamination due to removing the chemicals and pesticides from the growing process.
 Grown globally also helps reduce the carbon footprint.